 Door panels: These are usually double skinned steel or aluminium, profiled for strength, with an insulating core.
 They can be fully glazed.
 Give brief construction details where the product reference is not definitive.

 Operation: Options include:

 - Manual operation by pull cord.
-Normally restricted to doors up to 3 m x 3 m. - · Manual operation by chain hoist. - Electrical operation.
-Control options include constant pressure button, key switch, remote control (radio or loop detection).
+Normally restricted to doors up to 3 $\,$ m x 3 m. - Manual operation by chain hoist.